Crump Elementary School serves 554 students in grades Prekindergarten-5.

 Percent Eligible For Free Lunch

-The teacher population of 41 teachers has grown by 20% over five school years.
+The teacher population of 30 teachers has declined by 11% over five school years.

 Total Classroom Teachers